pamellahani/sar/docs/design/messages/design_documentation.md

 #### **Communication Flow and Object Interaction**

-1. **Client and Server (Tasks)**
-   - The client and server are represented by `Task` objects.
-Each task is linked to a `MessageBroker`, which handles the communication for that task.
-Both brokers are managed by the `MessageBrokerManager`.
-   - **Client Task**:
-     - The client task connects to its `Channel` via the `MessageBroker` and sends requests using the **RequestQueue**.
-It sends byte arrays asynchronously with the `send()` method of `MessageQueue`.
-     - After sending the request, the client waits for a response using the blocking `receive()` method on the **ResponseQueue**.
-   - **Server Task**:
-     - The server task connects to the same `Channel` but listens on the **RequestQueue**.
-It receives client messages using the blocking `receive()` method.
-     - After processing the message, the server sends a response through the **ResponseQueue**, which the client will retrieve.
+1. **Initialization of Tasks**:

+     Each `Task` instance extends a thread and contains one or multiple `Runnable` objects.

 2. **MessageBrokerManager**

-   - The `MessageBrokerManager` manages and stores the brokers for both client and server.
+    The `MessageBrokerManager` manages and stores the brokers for both client and server.
 It ensures that the communication between tasks is properly initialized and managed by storing both brokers in the `QueueBroker`.

-3. **QueueBroker**
+1. **QueueBroker**

-   - The `QueueBroker` encapsulates the client and server's `MessageBroker` instances.
+    The `QueueBroker` encapsulates the client and server's `MessageBroker` instances.
 It manages the lifecycle and connection setup between the client and server via the `accept()` and `connect()` methods.
-   - Both methods are **blocking**, ensuring that the connection between the client and server is fully established before any message exchanges occur.
+Both methods are **blocking**, ensuring that the connection between the client and server is fully established before any message exchanges occur.

-4. **Channel**
+1. **Channel**

-   - A `Channel` represents the communication link between the client and server.
+    A `Channel` represents the communication link between the client and server.
+Each channel contains 2 queues:
    - **RequestQueue**: The client sends its requests through the request queue.
    - **ResponseQueue**: The server sends its responses through the response queue.

-   - These queues extend `MessageQueue`, enabling asynchronous sending (via `send()`) and blocking reception (via `receive()`).
+    These queues extend `MessageQueue`, enabling asynchronous sending (via `send()`) and blocking reception (via `receive()`).

-#### **Interaction Sequence**
+#### **Recap of Interaction Sequence**

-Both client and server tasks are initialized with their respective `MessageBroker`, which is stored in the `MessageBrokerManager` for tracking and management.
+Both client and server `Task` instances are initialized with their respective `MessageBroker`, which is stored in the `MessageBrokerManager` for tracking and management.
 The client uses the `connect(String name, int port)` method of `QueueBroker` to initiate a connection to the server.
 This method is blocking, waiting for the server to accept the connection.
 The server listens using the `accept(int port)` method, which is also blocking, and establishes a connection when the client’s request arrives.
 The client sends a message through the **RequestQueue** using the `send()` method, and the server retrieves the message using the `receive()` method.
 After processing the message, the server sends a response through the **ResponseQueue**, which the client retrieves using the `receive()` method.
 For further details, the interaction sequence is as follows:
-   - **Request Phase**:
+   - Request Phase:
-     - The client sends a byte array through the **RequestQueue** using the `send()` method.
+     - The client sends a byte array through the RequestQueue using the `send()` method.
-     - The server retrieves the message from the **RequestQueue** using the blocking `receive()` method.
+     - The server retrieves the message from the RequestQueue using the blocking `receive()` method.
-   - **Response Phase**:
+   - Response Phase:
-     - After processing the client’s message, the server sends a response through the **ResponseQueue**.
+     - After processing the client’s message, the server sends a response through the ResponseQueue.
-     - The client retrieves the server’s response by invoking the `receive()` method on the **ResponseQueue**.
+     - The client retrieves the server’s response by invoking the `receive()` method on the ResponseQueue.

 Once communication is complete, both the client and server can close their message queues using the `close()` method.